Severe Weather Statement issued for Maricopa by NWS - News Break

 Severe Weather Statement issued for Maricopa by NWS

-Effective: 2021-07-08 18:10:00 PDT Expires: 2021-07-08 22:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Maricopa THE SEVERE THUNDERSTORM WARNING FOR MARICOPA AND PINAL COUNTIES WILL EXPIRE AT 630 PM MST The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
-Therefore, the warning will be allowed to expire.
-However gusty winds and blowing dust are still possible with this thunderstorm.
-To report severe weather, contact your nearest law enforcement agency.
-They will relay your report to the National Weather Service Phoenix.alerts.weather.gov
+Effective: 2021-07-12 22:14:00 PDT Expires: 2021-07-13 00:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Maricopa THE SEVERE THUNDERSTORM WARNING FOR MARICOPA COUNTY IS CANCELLED The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
+Therefore, the warning has been cancelled.
+However gusty winds are still possible with this thunderstorm.alerts.weather.gov

 Comments / 0